mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 As it turns out, the four application parameters, $\{p(\omega_1), p(\omega_0), \text{Cmiss}, \text{Cfa}\}$, can be visualised via the so-called isocost curve.
 Combining (tpr,fpr) with isocosts provides a powerful tool for risk assessment given one or more recognizers, which is why ROC graphs are an indispensable part of the analyst's toolbox.

-(Note on E(r) plot which is tied to application parameters).
 Isocost curves are commonly used in some disciplines, e.g. in economics to find combinations of inputs that yield the same output.
 Here, we will find combinations of (tpr,fpr) that yield the same risk.

 Isocosts are expressed as a linear function between tpr and fpr: